 - 1. Sexual misconduct is never permissible.
 It is a violation of the principles set forth in Scripture as well as of ministerial, pastoral, employment, and professional relationships.
 Sexual misconduct by a minister violates the ordination vows of the Presbyterian Church (USA). - 2.
-All ministers, those serving in pastoral capacities in the Presbytery, and Certified Church Educators shall be required to attend a seminar offered by the Presbytery on the issues of sexual misconduct biennially and to sign a statement agreeing to comply with the policy.
-Failure to comply may result in investigation and discipline.
+All Ministers of the Word and Sacrament, including Pastors, Co-Pastors, Designated Pastors, Pastors of other denominations serving Presbytery Churches, Associate Pastors, Parish Associates, Chaplains, Validated Ministers, Stated Supplies, Interims, Honorably Retired ministers serving in pastoral capacities in the Presbytery, all those on the Pulpit Supply list, Commissioned Pastors, Certified Church Educators and Candidates certified ready to receive a call, shall be required to attend a seminar offered by the Presbytery on the maintenance of healthy boundaries for clergy once every three years and to sign a statement agreeing to comply with the sexual misconduct policy of the Presbytery of Tampa Bay.
+Seminars will be offered annually for those new to the Presbytery, with regional seminars offered once every three years for those continuing in membership.
+Sessions and Ministers will be notified of upcoming classes.
+Those unable to meet the requirements must attend a COM approved boundaries training course at their own expense.
+Failure to comply may result in disciplinary measures.
+The Stated Clerk shall report compliance annually.